 June 02, 2020

 Community Led Water Distribution Systems

-ACF has worked with communities of Chandrapur, Ambujanagar, Nadi Kudi to install water systems which distribute water equitably in the communities whilst maintaining both quality and quantity.
-These systems include community based RO systems, Water ATMs and networks of pipes and taps for distribution - all of which are owned and managed by the community.
-With the current pandemic, communities are taking responsibility to ensure that water remains accessible to villagers for proper sanitation during COVID-19, whilst maintaining social distancing norms.
+Ambuja Foundation has worked with communities of Chandrapur, Ambujanagar, and Nadi Kudi to install water systems that distribute water equitably, maintaining both quality and quantity.
+These include RO systems, Water ATMs, and networks of pipes and taps – all owned and managed by the community.
+During the pandemic, communities ensured water remained accessible for proper sanitation while following social distancing norms.

-'A water distribution system is one in which the drinking water is transported from the centralised treatment plant or well supply to the service connection or consumers´ taps.
-These systems aim to preserve the quality and quantity of water, as well as maintain sufficient pressures in the distribution of water.
-Basically, these systems consist of a network of pipes, pumps, valves, storage tanks, reservoirs and other components.'
-(BHARDWAJ and METZGAR 2001).
+'A water distribution system transports drinking water from the centralized treatment plant or well supply to consumers’ taps.
+These systems aim to preserve water quality and quantity and maintain sufficient pressure.
+They consist of pipes, pumps, valves, storage tanks, reservoirs, and other components.'
+(Bhardwaj and Metzgar, 2001)

-The establishment of Community Led Water Distribution Systems in rural communities (often within 500m of households) is a key programme of ACF which has helped solve the drinking water issues in communities around Chandrapur (Mahrashtra), Ambujanagar (Gujarat) and Nadikudi (Andhra Pradesh) - interventions that have helped empower them during the COVID-19 pandemic.
-These systems include an RO Water Purifying system in Andhra Pradesh, a RO water purifying and Water ATM in Chandrapur and a Drinking Water Distribution pipeline in Ambujanagar all owned by the communities.
+The Community Led Water Distribution Systems (within 500m of households) are a key Ambuja Foundation program that solved drinking water issues in Chandrapur (Maharashtra), Ambujanagar (Gujarat), and Nadikudi (Andhra Pradesh).
+These include an RO system in Andhra Pradesh, RO and Water ATM in Chandrapur, and a distribution pipeline in Ambujanagar – all community-owned.

 Reverse Osmosis Water Purifying System & Water ATM – Nadi Kudi, Andhra Pradesh

-• A Community member and the local Panchayat donated land to build the RO systems on.
+• A community member and Panchayat donated land.

 • The local Milk Association contributed Rs.
-2 lakhs for the construction of the building.
+2 lakhs for building construction.

 Network of Distribution Pipes & Taps – Ambujanagar, Gujarat

-To know more about your systems and distribution channels, reach out to brajeshsingh.tomar.ext@ambujafoundation.com
+To know more about these systems and distribution channels, contact: brajeshsingh.tomar.ext@ambujafoundation.com

+June 02, 2020